 Narita International Airport, Tokyo (NRT)

 New Chitose Airport, Sapporo (CTS)

 Fukuoka Airport (FUK)

 Chubu Airport, Nagoya (NGO)

+With the addition of the five airports in Japan, Boingo will manage Wi-Fi services at 30% of the top ten most highly trafficked airports in the Asia Pacific region, which serve a collective total of more than 250 million passengers each year.
 “Our new agreement with NTTBP is a milestone for Boingo, marking our first managed Wi-Fi services in Japan and significant additions to our roaming offerings in Asia Pacific,” said Allen Pan, director of Asia Pacific for Boingo Wireless.
 “We look forward to offering Wi-Fi plan options that can meet the needs of travelers and platform partners alike, helping them avoid high international data roaming tariffs through Wi-Fi roaming.”
 Boingo will broadcast its “Boingo Hotspot” SSID throughout the airports and will fully manage the customer experience to ensure efficient, quality connections.
 Boingo’s Wi-Fi services will include authentication, roaming access, 24-hour customer support, and sponsorship opportunities.
 Boingo’s services at all five airports will also be available to all of Boingo’s roaming and platform service partners.
 Boingo roaming partners, which wholesale Wi-Fi access and provide self-branded Wi-Fi to their customers as part of their existing services, include Korea Telecom, LGU +, Skype, Orange France and Verizon.